HNC in Electrical and Electronic Engineering (Pearson)

 drawing, modelling and prototyping, manufacturability, sustainability and environmental impact, reliability, safety and risk analyses, and ergonomics.

-On successful completion of this unit, learners will be able to prepare an engineering
+On successful completion of this unit, students will be able to prepare an engineering

 design specification that satisfies stakeholders’ requirements, implement best practices when analysing and evaluating possible design solutions, prepare a written technical design report, and present their finalised design to a customer or audience.